gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 running Locators as standalone, independent processes in the cluster.</p>

-For more information about how [vmware-gemfire-short-name] Locators work, see [How Member Discovery Works](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/topologies_and_comm-topology_concepts-how_member_discovery_works.html) in the [vmware-gemfire-short-name] product documentation.
+For more information about how GemFire Locators work, see [How Member Discovery Works](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/topologies_and_comm-topology_concepts-how_member_discovery_works.html) in the GemFire product documentation.

 ### <a id="configuring-an-embedded-manager"></a>Configuring an Embedded Manager

-A [vmware-gemfire-short-name] Manager is another peer member or node in the cluster that is responsible for cluster "management".
+A GemFire Manager is another peer member or node in the cluster that is responsible for cluster "management".
 Management involves creating `Regions`, `Indexes`, `DiskStores`, among other things, along with monitoring the runtime operations and behavior of the